'Pharma Bro' Martin Shkreli Loses Appeal, Will Stay In Prison

 In Shkreli's appeal, his defense team said the judge had confused the jury, with attorney Mark Baker saying that when the jurors began their deliberations, "the same instruction was given two different ways, as to two separate frauds with two disparate results, based on the same conduct."

-The complaint centers on the district judge's inclusion of what's known as a "no ultimate harm" ("NUH") instruction to the jury.
+The complaint centers on the district judge's inclusion of what's known as a "no ultimate harm" (NUH) instruction to the jury.
 During the appeals hearing in late June, Shkreli's team said such an instruction isn't appropriate for a securities fraud case — and that the judge also wasn't consistent in the wording of the instructions.

 Speaking for the government, Alixandra Smith of the U.S. Attorney's Office in the Eastern District of New York countered that the NUH instruction wasn't wrong — just more precise.